awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

   For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.

 **About managed instances**
 After you finish configuring your servers and VMs for Systems Manager as described in this section, your hybrid machines are listed in the AWS Management Console and described as *managed instances*\.
-Amazon EC2 instances configured for Systems Manager are also described as managed instances\.
-In the console, however, the IDs of your hybrid instances are distinguished from Amazon EC2 instances with the prefix "mi\-"\.
-Amazon EC2 instance IDs use the prefix "i\-"\.
+EC2 instances configured for Systems Manager are also described as managed instances\.
+In the console, however, the IDs of your hybrid instances are distinguished from EC2 instances with the prefix "mi\-"\.
+EC2 instance IDs use the prefix "i\-"\.

 For more information, see [AWS Systems Manager Managed Instances](managed_instances.md)\.